UniversityOfAthens/CodingClub/README.md

 ## Features
 - [ ] cors in backend
-- [ ] improve SEO somehow
-- [ ] make links to subpages work and not redirect you to main page (ex https://codingclub.di.uoa.gr/talks)
 - [ ] add images to talks
 - [ ] sort talks